 On 24 June 2016 morning, the U.K. announced the results of the referendum on the Brexit: 51.9% of the population voted to leave the EU against 48.1% wanting to remain, while the turnout reached 72,2% (BBC Referendum Results).
-This vote triggered among the media, financial and European political elite a “shock”, consternation, … Continue reading Lessons from and for the Brexit – Geopolitics, Uncertainties, and Business (2)
+This vote triggered among the media, financial and European political elite a “shock”, consternation, and a host … Continue reading Lessons from and for the Brexit – Geopolitics, Uncertainties, and Business (2)

 To summarize Helene’s introductory post, this project aims to develop a time-sensitive approach to strategic anticipation and warning, using the evolving relationship between Iran and Saudi Arabia as its substantive framework.
-But how does one undertake strategic anticipation within the context of the complex, chaotic, fast changing politics of the contemporary Middle East? … Continue reading Tempobs – Mindfully Mapping a Middle Eastern Morass – Saudi Arabia and Iran
+But how does one undertake strategic anticipation within the context of the complex, chaotic, fast changing politics of the contemporary Middle East?
+Just over … Continue reading Tempobs – Mindfully Mapping a Middle Eastern Morass – Saudi Arabia and Iran

 The war in Syria has now become fully internationalized, after its expected regionalization, notably favoured by the failure to stabilize Iraq after its state was destroyed by the 2003 US-led Iraq war.
 The two, initially unrelated wars have morphed into a war against one of the fighting actors on the Syrian battlefield, the Islamic State, … Continue reading Monitoring the War against the Islamic State or against a Terrorist Group?